 - Do others know what that acronym means?
-As scientists, we have all sat through talked loaded with acronyms that were never explained; however, we can usually understand the gist of the message.
+As scientists, we have all sat through talks loaded with acronyms that were never explained; however, we can usually understand the gist of the message.
 Think about how individuals with non-scientific backgrounds would receive your message.
 Acronyms can be a helpful time saver but also alienate your audience, so best to just reduce/avoid altogether.

 - Does this word have multiple meanings?
 How about different meanings for scientists and public?
+Download our guide here.

 - How many syllables are in that word?
 Geomorphology?
 Nope.
 Hydrostatic equilibrium?
 Never heard of it.
 Long, complicated words in science are often necessary.
 But, there are ways to say what you mean without sounding like you’re speaking another language.

 - What should I say?
 There is almost always a less-technical way to say things.
 See below for some examples.

 - I need these words.
 I can explain them!
 Maybe you can but that’s not the point.
 Your audience isn’t your classroom.
 They’re there to learn, yes, but shouldn’t have to spend time learning phrases that will then allow them to learn.